nithinkumarnk88/ResearchRepo/README.md

 Hello people!

-I am and android enthusiast and love working on new technology.
+I am an android enthusiast and love working on new technology.
 I have interests in machine learning and IOT.